gaehlerm/SoftwareEngineering/README.md

 This book is only a step in your career.
 Now you have to get out into the real world.
 Get a job.
 Write code and learn how to apply the principles you learned here.
 It is hard, this will take your whole life.
 Others have the same problems.
 Talk to them, improve your solutions, get smarter.
 Become a real software engineer.

-Enjoy my book and good luck with your career.
+Enjoy this book and good luck with your career.

 # 4. Introduction